The future of our democratic republic is on the line in the election of 2020.

-Nomination process We need YOU to help us choose our nominee for President of the United States.
-From the primary through the caucuses and conventions, our party’s democratic processes work best when all Democrats participate.
+Nomination process We encourage all Democrats to participate in choosing our party nominee for President of the United States.
 We have a wealth of candidates, and each of them has something to tell us.
 To see a current list of candidates, visit the New York Times: “Who’s Running for President” .

 Tuesday, March 10: Washington State Presidential Primary Election.
-All Democrats can vote in Washington’s Presidential Primary to determine how many of our delegates we’ll send to the National Convention for each candidate.
-(This step replaces the precinct caucuses we used in 2016.
+All Democrats are eligible to vote in Washington’s Democratic Presidential Primary.
+(Since we do not register by party in Washington, you will attest on your ballot that you are a Democrat.
 To register to vote or to change your address visit votewa.gov)

 Saturday, May 30: 6th Congressional District Caucus.
-State delegates elected April 26 and May 3 will elect national convention delegates.
-Location TBD.
+State delegates elected April 26 and May 3 will elect delegates to the National Convention.
+Location: Suquamish.

-Sunday, June 14: State Convention.
+Sunday, June 11-14: State Convention.
 State delegates elect more national delegates and adopt the WSD platform.
 Location: Tacoma Convention Center.
 1500 Commerce St, Tacoma, WA 98402.

 November 3, 2020: Election day.
-On this day, we will elect a Democrat as President of the United States.
-We will also win both houses of congress, and to elect Democrats to state executive and legislative offices.
+On this day, our fond hope is to elect a Democrat as President of the United States, to elect majorities in both houses of congress, and to elect Democrats to state executive and legislative offices.